Yuri Falik: Career

-Falik's independent composer path started with the Second String Quartet (1965) dedicated to Yuri Balkashin's memory.
-This work clearly defined Falik's compositional personality.
-The Quartet was performed with great success by the Leningrad Taneiev Quartet in 1966 and was recommended for publication by the Leningrad Composers' Union.
-Considering this work a milestone, he arranged it for string orchestra and published it as "Music for Strings" in 1968.
+Falik's career as a composer started with his Second String Quartet (1965) dedicated to Yuri Balkashin's memory.
+The Quartet was performed with great success by the Leningrad Taneiev Quartet in 1966, and was recommended for publication by the Leningrad Composers' Union.
+Considering this work a milestone, he arranged it for string orchestra under the title Music for Strings (1968).

-Perhaps due to Stravinsky's influences, the next few years of Falik's career in composition were devoted to the ballet genre.
-Between 1966 and 1968, he created three ballets in collaboration with choreographer Georgy Aleksidze: "Buffoons" (a chamber ballet for four dancers to the similarly-named music of Falik's Concerto for Winds), "Thiel Ulenspiegel" (based on a Flemish legend), "Oresteia" (a choreographic tragedy after the work by Aeschylus).
-Aleksidze worked on libretto and choreography.
-He outlined the plan, action and atmosphere of a ballet and later developed dance movements in detail for the each phrase of Falik's music.
+Perhaps due to Stravinsky's influences, the next few years of Falik's career were devoted to the ballet genre.
+Between 1966 and 1968, he composed three ballets in collaboration with choreographer librettist Georgy Aleksidze: Buffoons, Thiel Ulenspiegel and Oresteia.
 Only two of three ballets of the 1960s were staged.
-"Buffoons" was produced on the stage of the Leningrad Academic Cappella in 1967.
-"Oresteia" was staged during two seasons in Leningrad Kirov Opera and Ballet Theatre, then in Tbilisi (1973) and Estonia (1979).
-At Leningrad premiere production in 1969 Falik made his debut as a conductor on a big stage.

-Despite the fact that the second ballet "Thiel Ulenspiegel" was never staged, its music is well known in Russia as the First Concerto for Symphony orchestra.
+Buffoons was produced on the stage of the Leningrad Academic Cappella in 1967.
+Oresteia was staged during two seasons in Leningrad Kirov Opera and Ballet Theatre, then in Tbilisi (1973) and Estonia (1979).
+At Leningrad premiere production in 1969 Falik made his official debut as a conductor.
+Despite that Thiel Ulenspiegel was never staged, Falik repurposed some of its musical material in his First Concerto for Symphony Orchestra.
 The premiere of the Concert conducted by Dmitry Kitayenko took place in 1971, in Moscow.
-A similar fate befell the fourth planned ballet "Capriccios" based on F. Goya's works to a libretto by the artist Gavriil Glickman.
-The music of the failed ballet formed the basis for the Second Concerto for the orchestra "Symphonic Etudes" (1977), dedicated to G. Rozhdenstvensky.
-Thus, it was within the ballet genre that the composer's concertato style matured, quite clearly exposing the theatrical and playful nature of Falik's creative talent.

-On the whole, the period of the 1970s became very fruitful for Falik in terms of searching his own style.
+Similarly, he reused material from his planned fourth ballet Capriccios in his Second Concerto for the orchestra Symphonic Etudes (1977), dedicated to G. Rozhdenstvensky.

+The 1970s were very fruitful for Falik's compositional development.
 At this time, he became renowned as a chamber-instrumental and an orchestral composer.
 Since 1966, Falik was a regular participant of the Leningrad Musical Spring Festival.
 In 1972, his First Concerto for symphony orchestra was performed at the Third International Festival "Prague Spring" by a Czechoslovak radio orchestra under conductor Eduard Serov.

-In 1977, Falik participated in the "Warsaw Autumn" with a Concerto for Violin and Orchestra (the violin part was performed by G. Zhislin).
+At the end of the 1960s Falik discovered a new field of work – music for choir.
+Since 1969 he composed choral cycles and independent compositions for choir every year.
+His works of the 1970-80s brought him wide fame as a choral composer.
+His usage of choir is unusual, as it quite often implements orchestral colours.
+Much of his choral music makes usage of religious themes, such as the mass or the Gregorian chant.